Sovereign Credit Risk

 Use of Credit Watch and Outlook

 After completing session 3, participants will be able to utilize rating methodologies of different sectors, including supranational institutions and government-related entities and use them consistently together with the rating agencies' rating above the sovereign criteria.
-Participants can also select to deep-dive into the use of credit watch and outlook.
+Participants can also select to deep-dive into the use of credit watch and outlook, and discuss how to incorporate such frameworks into their own rating tools and credit analyses papers.

 11:45 - 12:30 Start of case studies